-The siren song drifts all the way down to Elmhurst Avenue in St. Helena and draws you up to Spring Mountain Road where a mile seems like forever.
+The siren song drifts all the way down to Elmhurst Avenue in St. Helena and draws you to Spring Mountain Road where a mile can seem like forever.
 Spring Mountain District is a viticulture designation where micro-climates grow large wines.
-It’s always been my first stop in Napa Valley.
+This area has always been my first stop in Napa Valley.
 But large wine isn’t the only reason to come here.
-The mountain roads between Napa & Sonoma are the best adventure you can have on two wheels though a challenging form of relaxation on a Harley-Davidson.
-Today, the destination is Keenan Winery – one of my favorites.
-My hulking Harley is ill-suited for dark steep narrow winding roads so the ride was feverish.
+The mountain roads between Napa & Sonoma are the best adventure you can have on two wheels.
+Today, my destination is Keenan Winery – my favorite up here.
+The hulking Harley is ill-suited for dark steep narrow winding roads.
+The ride is harrowing.

-Ride the dark wood of the wine country on Spring Mountain and you’ll feel time slowing down.
-When you return to the valley floor it feels like you’ve been gone forever.
+Ride the dark wood of the wine country on Spring Mountain.
+I swear you’ll feel time slowing down.
+When you return to the valley floor, it’ll feel like you’ve been gone forever.
 There’s something about this place.
 Napa, Sonoma, and the mountain roads that connect them are like a multi-verse in our own back yard.
-It was perfect.
+It’s perfect.

 Spring Mountain – Robert Keenan Winery – September 8, 2013